library-data-platform/ldlite/README.md

 provides basic LDP functions without requiring the server to be installed.

+LDLite supports two modes of usage.
+* Ad-hoc uses a local DuckDB to enable downloading small amounts of data and querying using sql.
+* Server uses a persistent postgres server and managed cron server to download large amounts of data for analytic processing and reporting.

+### Usage with a persistent postgres server

+See the [Five Colleges Setup](https://github.com/Five-Colleges-Incorporated/ldlite-scripts) for an example of automating overnight data loads.

+### Usage for ad-hoc local querying

 To install LDLite or upgrade to the latest version:

 ```bash